• Skip to primary navigation

 • Facebook120

-This spice cake with cream cheese frosting is made from a classic vanilla cake made with brown sugar and warm spices and layered with white chocolate cream cheese frosting.
+This spice cake with cream cheese frosting is similar to a classic vanilla cake made with brown sugar and warm spices and layered with white chocolate cream cheese frosting.
 The white chocolate in the cream cheese frosting allows you to make a thick cream cheese frosting without any icing sugar or powdered sugar, but the frosting is still thick enough to pipe on cakes.

 spice-cake with cream cheese frosting and cookie crumbs